sajibsrs/notes-on-c/docs/tips-tricks.md

-# Lesser-Known C Tips and Tricks
+# C Tips and Tricks
 ## Struct
 ### # **Single Composite Data Type**
 - **Purpose**: A `struct` is used to group different data types into a single composite type.
 This helps in organizing and managing related data.